This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Celery Juice Benefits: Antioxidant Superfood Drink or All Hype?

-Thanks to the benefits of celery, celery juice is being hailed as a superfood on par with other ingredients like spirulina, wheatgrass and acai.
+Thanks to the benefits of celery, celery juice is hailed as a superfood on par with other ingredients like spirulina, wheatgrass and acai.

 So what are the health benefits of drinking celery juice?
 Does it actually live up to the hype, or is it just another fad?
-Let’s take a closer look.

-Celery juice is a trendy new beverage made from the juice of celery stalks that has been steadily gaining popularity among health enthusiasts.
-In fact, there are a slew of celery juice testimonials out there from proponents who claim that it can do everything from detoxify your body to shed extra pounds effortlessly.
-On the other hand, critics of celery juice claim that it’s unlikely to have much impact and is little more than a hyped up health trend.
+Celery juice is a trendy beverage made from the juice of celery stalks, and it has been steadily gaining popularity among health enthusiasts over the decades.
+In fact, there are a slew of celery juice testimonials out there from proponents who claim that it can do everything from detoxify your body to shed extra pounds.

 However, that said, you shouldn’t expect celery juice to be a quick fix for better health, and it’s unlikely to be beneficial unless paired with a healthy, balanced diet rich in a variety of other fruits and vegetables.
-Still, enjoying a cup or two per day can be a refreshing and delicious way to stay hydrated while also squeezing a few extra nutrients and antioxidants into your diet.

-Nutrition Facts
+Nutrition facts

-One cup of celery juice contains approximately:
+One cup of celery juice (about 236 grams) contains approximately:

 - Calories: 33